-The National gallery is a great gallery the paintings displayed are incredible works of art.
+The National Gallery is a great gallery all the pieces displayed are incredible works of art.
 Each piece tells a story which has meaning and the deeper you look into the details in each piece the more of the story you see.

 Each of the paintings that we looked at on the guided tour told a story and the use of lighting within the painting helped to define the stories being portrayed.
 It was very interesting to look at the paintings and discuss the different elements in detail.
 The use of lighting in paintings from what I could see was to help illuminate and define key elements within the painting to help the viewer see the story being told.